rocksmithgit/startrek1971/README.rst

 * Added random event Quips – should make the game a tad more ‘NPC’?

+* Added that classic sublight / in system propulsion system.
+Warp speeds engines are now a seperate navigational system.

 * Heavily re-factored for growth, testing, re-use, and maintenance using modern Python.